Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 I feel so informed.

-It's normally about like sourdough bread, like how to make how to make guacum guacamole or something.
+It's not me about like sourdough bread, like how to make guacamole or something.

-And it's like seven things you need to know about is a violent organization that hit people with bike lots.
+It's like, seven things you need to know about is a violent organization that hit people with bike locks.

 This is this violent communist radical group who want to overthrow the country.

-Quote, their willingness to use violence, marks anti-far out from other many other left uh from many other left-wing activists.
+Quote, their willingness to use violence marks Antifar out from other, many other left, from many other left-wing activists.

-We spoke to ISIS today, and they're I have to say their arguments were compelling.
+We spoke to ISIS today, and I have to say their arguments were compelling.

 Apparently, it's all the West.